Tecdiary/sbm-guide/readme.md

 3.  **Vendor Report** displays vendor related general report.
 4.  **User Report** displays user related general report.
 5.  **Tax Report** displays tax related data with amounts.

+We will add more reports as we receive feedback from you.

 ## Report Bug